 keyring_hashicorp: Communicates with HashiCorp Vault for back end storage.
 Available in MySQL Enterprise Edition distributions.

-keyring_oci: Communicates with Oracle Cloud Infrastructure Vault for back end storage.
+keyring_oci(deprecated as of MySQL 8.0.31): Communicates with Oracle Cloud Infrastructure Vault for back end storage.
 See Section 6.4.12, “Using the Oracle Cloud Infrastructure Vault Keyring Plugin”.

 To be usable by the server, the plugin library file must be